Free software: Context

 For software under the purview of copyright to be free, it must carry a software license whereby the author grants users the aforementioned rights.
-Software that is not covered by copyright law, such as software in the public domain, is free as long as the source code is in the public domain too, or otherwise available without restrictions.
+Software that is not covered by copyright law, such as software in the public domain, is free as long as the source code is also in the public domain, or otherwise available without restrictions.

 Proprietary software uses restrictive software licences or EULAs and usually does not provide users with the source code.
 Users are thus legally or technically prevented from changing the software, and this results in reliance on the publisher to provide updates, help, and support.
 (See also vendor lock-in and abandonware).
 Users often may not reverse engineer, modify, or redistribute proprietary software.
-Beyond copyright law, contracts and lack of source code, there can exist additional obstacles keeping users from exercising freedom over a piece of software, such as software patents and digital rights management (more specifically, tivoization).
+Beyond copyright law, contracts and a lack of source code, there can exist additional obstacles keeping users from exercising freedom over a piece of software, such as software patents and digital rights management (more specifically, tivoization).

 Free software can be a for-profit, commercial activity or not.
 Some free software is developed by volunteer computer programmers while other is developed by corporations; or even by both.

 Naming and differences with open source

 Although both definitions refer to almost equivalent corpora of programs, the Free Software Foundation recommends using the term "free software" rather than "open-source software" (an alternative, yet similar, concept coined in 1998), because the goals and messaging are quite dissimilar.
 According to the Free Software Foundation, "Open source" and its associated campaign mostly focus on the technicalities of the public development model and marketing free software to businesses, while taking the ethical issue of user rights very lightly or even antagonistically.
 Stallman has also stated that considering the practical advantages of free software is like considering the practical advantages of not being handcuffed, in that it is not necessary for an individual to consider practical reasons in order to realize that being handcuffed is undesirable in itself.

 The FSF also notes that "Open Source" has exactly one specific meaning in common English, namely that "you can look at the source code."
 It states that while the term "Free Software" can lead to two different interpretations, at least one of them is consistent with the intended meaning unlike the term "Open Source".
-The loan adjective "libre" is often used to avoid the ambiguity of the word "free" in English language, and the ambiguity with the older usage of "free software" as public-domain software.
+The loan adjective "libre" is often used to avoid the ambiguity of the word "free" in the English language, and the ambiguity with the older usage of "free software" as public-domain software.
 (See Gratis versus libre.)